KavrakiLab/tmkit/doc/md/tutorial.md

         cp sussman-1.tmp sussman-reversed.robray
         vi sussman-reversed.robray

-2. Change the file so that the stacking order is reverse, with block C on Block B and Block B on Block A:
+2. Change the file so that the stacking order is reversed, with block C on Block B and Block B on Block A:

-        include "class.robray"
+        /* include common definitions for blocks */ include "class.robray"

-        frame block_c {
+        /* the kinematic frame for block "C" */ frame block_c {
-            parent block_b;
+            parent block_b;  // the parent from of block_c is block_b
             geometry {
-                isa block;
+                isa block; // geometry class for blocks }
         }
-        }

-        frame block_b {
+        /* the kinematic frame for block "B" */ frame block_b {
-            parent block_a;
+            parent block_a;  // the parent frame of block_b is block_a
             geometry {
-                isa block;
+                isa block; // geometry class for blocks }
         }
-        }

-3. Execute the planner and visualize the plan:
+3. Re-execute the planner and visualize the plan:

         tmsmt package://baxter_description/urdf/baxter.urdf \
               sussman-0.robray \